Varicocele – Causes, Symptoms & Treatment

 • Small lump over the affected testicles

-Varicocele causes
+Varicocele Causes

 There is a network of small veins called the pampiniform plexus which are responsible for transporting oxygen-depleted blood from the testicle to the main testicular vein.
 The pampiniform plexus also cools down the arterial blood before it reaches the sperm since sperm production occurs most efficiently at 3 degrees lower below your body temperature.